Screening and Evaluation

 What Happens at My LASIK Screening?

 Many people know someone who has had successful LASIK vision correction.
 If you need glasses or contacts, you may wonder if you could achieve visual freedom, too.
 At Dakota Eye Institute in Bismarck, we realize that considering LASIK is a big deal: you may have apprehensions about cost, fear of something going wrong or confusion about technologies.
 Luckily, we offer a risk-free way to get all of your questions answered.
+Click here to schedule a free screening online.

 Free LASIK Screening